-The screenplay was by Alec Coppel and Samuel A. Taylor, based on a French novel by Pierre Boileau and Thomas Narcejac.
+The screenplay was by Alec Coppel and Samuel A. Taylor, based on a French novel "D'Entre Les Morts" by Pierre Boileau and Thomas Narcejac.

 In the American Film Institute's 100 Years...
-100 Movies it is listed at number 61 and in their Top Mystery Films category it is listed at number 1.
+100 Movies 'Vertigo' is listed at number sixty-one and in their Top Mystery Films category it is listed at number one.
+In 1989, 'Vertigo' was selected by the Library of Congress for preservation in the United States National Film Registry.

 Kim Novak ...
 Madeleine Elster / Judy Barton